Julien López

-Julien Yves Rémi López Baila (born 1 March 1992), better known as Julien López, is a professional footballer who plays as a winger for Ligue 1 club, Paris FC.
+Julien Yves Rémi López Baila (born 1 March 1992), better known as Julien López, is a professional footballer who plays as a winger for Ligue 3 club Cannes.
 Born in France, he is a former Algeria youth international.

 Club career

 A youth academy product of Montpellier, López signed his first professional contract with Paris FC of the Ligue 2 in June 2017 after a couple successful season with Consolat.

 López made his professional debut with Paris FC in a Ligue 2 2–1 win over Bourg-en-Bresse on 4 August 2017.
 His first professional goal was the winner for Paris in a 2–1 win Auxerre on 25 August 2017.

+On 19 June 2026, López signed with Cannes, recently promoted to Ligue 3.

 International career

 López represented the Algeria U17s at the 2009 FIFA U-17 World Cup, making 2 appearances.

 Personal life

 López was born in France to a French father of partially Spanish origin and an Algerian mother.
 His younger brother, Maxime Lopez, is also a footballer who represents the Serie A club Sassuolo and is a former youth international for France.